Canon 1Ds vs Nikon D2Xs

 |Nikon D3« »||Full Frame||12.1||4256||2832||-||23.5||12.2||2290||81||Nikon D3|

 Feature comparison: Canon 1Ds vs Nikon D2Xs

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds and the D2Xs are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds has a higher magnification than the one of the D2Xs (0.70x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds and Nikon D2Xs along with similar information for a selection of comparators.

 |Canon 1Ds»||optical||Y||2.0||120||fixed||n||8000||3.0||n||n||Canon 1Ds|